yanguojun123/Medical-Dialogue/readme.md

 3) human_annotation: third fine-tuned dataset

 knowledge:
-1) knowledge_entities:original complete knowledge base file
+1) knowledge_entities:original complete knowledge base directory
 2) knowledge.json: knowledge to be used in the dataset

-dialogue
 #### Data Process
 In our directory /data_process, we put all our related code about process data to get our final dataset.

 ##### plot
-We use it to draw a picture of our results.
+We use it to draw pictures of our results.

-##### Human_annotation
+##### human_annotation
-Process the original annotation file into the required format and add the corresponding knowledge.
+We use it to process the original annotation file into the required format and add the corresponding knowledge.

 `python human_annotation.py`

 ##### pseudo_labeling
-We use it to automatically label our large-scale conversations.
+We use it to automatically label our large-scale conversations to get pseudo_labeling dataset.

 ##### natural_perturbation
-Three strategies are used to build natural_pertubation dataset.
+We use three strategies to build natural_pertubation dataset.

 run the command: